square/connect-api-examples/connect-examples/v2/java_payment/README.md

 2. Charge the payment source using the nonce - Using a server-side component, that uses the Connect V2 **Transaction** API, you charge the payment source using the nonce. s
-The following sections describe how the PHP sample implements these steps.
+The following sections describe how the Java sample implements these steps.

 ### Step 1: Generate a Nonce